 Hairdressing is a big part of the fashion industry, but no aspect is more intrinsically linked to fashion than the work of a session stylist.
 If you picture yourself rubbing shoulders with designers, working backstage on fashion shows and being on first name terms with fashion editors then session styling could be for you.
-Session stylist and ghd UK brand ambassador Zoe Irwin explains how she made it.
+Zoe Irwin, Session Stylist and Editorial, Colour & Trend Ambassador for Matrix, explains how she made it...

 "My hairdressing career began with an apprenticeship at a salon called Hair Workshop near where I lived in Sussex.
 My boss was passionate about education so I did loads of courses and got plenty of training on the job.